tomas-ravalli/dynamic-pricing-engine/README.md

 </br>

 > ⚠️ **DISCLAIMER**
->
+> * **Complexity:** This repository provides a high-level demonstration of the project's architecture and methodology.
+Certain implementation details and model complexities have been simplified for clarity.
-> * **Illustrative purpose:** This repository serves as a high-level demonstration of the project's architecture and methodology.
-Many implementation details and model complexities have been simplified for clarity.
+> * **Confidentiality:** To honor confidentiality agreements, the source code and data for the original project are private.
+This repository demonstrates the modeling approach and best practices used in the real-world solution.
-> * **Confidentiality:** Source code and data for this project are kept private to honor confidentiality agreements.
-The purpose is to demonstrate the modeling approach and engineering best practices of the real-world project.
+> * > * **Synthetic data:** All data presented in this public repository is synthetically generated.
+It is designed to mirror the statistical properties of the original dataset without revealing any confidential information.

 </br>